Functional Medicine, Autoimmune

 Urinalysis

-If you have typical symptoms of interstitial cystitis and your urine doesn’t show signs of blood or infection, your doctor will be more likely to suspect you can be diagnosed with interstitial cystitis.
+If you have typical symptoms of interstitial cystitis and your urine doesn’t show signs of blood or infection, your doctor will be able to rule out chronic UTIs as the reason for your symptoms in favor of interstitial cystitis.

-A urodynamic test may be used.
-It involves filling the bladder with water via catheter, then emptying it.
-This test enables your bladder pressure to be measured, since those with interstitial cystitis often have small bladder capacity and experience pain when the bladder fills.
+A urodynamic test involves filling your bladder with water via a catheter before emptying it.
+This test helps your doctor measure your bladder pressure and examine your response since those with interstitial cystitis often have small bladder capacity and experience pain when the bladder fills.

 Cystoscopy